Cjiangha/Cjiangha/README.md

 I'm Cjiang

 - 🔭 I worked on Wechat before
-- 🌱 I’m currently learning Taro + Vue3 , blender ......
+- 🌱 I’m currently learning Taro + Vue3 , blender、qiankun、Linux......
 - 🤔 I’m looking for help with the wechat groups or the QQ groups or friends,they can provide me a thinking
 - 📫 How to reach me: QQ 445620536
 - 😄 Pronouns: '小江'